rsta2/minisynth/README.md

 When the toolchain is installed on your computer you can build MiniSynth Pi using the following commands:

-	./configure 2 arm-none-eabi-
+	./configure 3 arm-eabi-
 	./makeall clean
 	./makeall

 The `configure` command writes a *Config.mk* file for Circle and patches Circle, so that it allows to use multiple CPU cores.
-"2" is the major revision number of your Raspberry Pi (1, 2 or 3).
+"3" is the major revision number of your Raspberry Pi (1, 2, 3 or 4).
 The second (optional) parameter is the prefix of the commands of your toolchain and can be preceded with a path.
 Do not forget the dash at the end of the prefix!

+An optional third parameter can be appended to specify the bit size of the ARM architecture to be used as build target.
+It can be "32" (default) or "64" (for Raspberry Pi 3 and 4 only).

 If you want to build MiniSynth Pi for I2S interface usage, you have to define "USE_I2S" manually before build in the file *src/config.h* like that:

 	#define USE_I2S

-If the build was successful, you find the executable image file of MiniSynth Pi in the *src/* subdirectory with the name *kernel.img* (Raspberry Pi 1), *kernel7.img* (Raspberry Pi 2) or *kernel8-32.img* (Raspberry Pi 3).
+If the build was successful, you find the executable image file of MiniSynth Pi in the *src/* subdirectory with the name *kernel.img* (Raspberry Pi 1), *kernel7.img* (Raspberry Pi 2), *kernel8-32.img* (Raspberry Pi 3) or *kernel7l.img* (Raspberry Pi 4).

 Installation
 ------------